 Who’s right?
 Honestly, they all are.
 Calling someone mom and dad is a personal choice.
 It is up to you and your spouse to decide whether you want to call your in-laws mom and dad.
-Frankly, no one would argue that people earn the title of parent and don’t just get it bestowed upon them, even if it seems that way sometimes.
+Frankly, people earn the title of parent and don’t just get it bestowed upon them, even if it seems that way sometimes.

 In the time leading up to the wedding and the first year of marriage, you will be establishing a deeper connection with your spouse and his or her family.
 That will be the period in which you decide how to refer to your in-laws and what kind of relationship you’ll have.
 Ideally, you’ll connect with one another based on your shared love of your spouse.
 Perhaps, this shared love will even keep your temper from flaring when you disagree with one another and will drive you to work out any differences you might have.